 There is an old saying, “It’s easier to pull a rope than push a rope.”

-Let’s all pull together to keep Manhattan Beach clean for us and future generations.
+Let’s all pull together to keep Manhattan Beach clean with plenty of fresh water for us and future generations.

 Do you like this page?